40 Recipes to Make Using Your Immersion Blender

 Summer Squash & White Bean Soup

 I love using summer squash in soups.
-This one's hearty as is, but stir in chopped ham for an extra wallop of flavor.
-Serve this warm or chilled. —Sara Hornbeck, Knoxville, Tennessee
+This dish is hearty as is, but stir in chopped ham for an extra wallop of flavor.
+Serve it warm or chilled. —Sara Hornbeck, Knoxville, Tennessee

 Creamy Root Veggie Soup